 We see injuries all the time from people changing their shoes.
 Below are some of the most common examples

 Transitioning from a super supportive shoe such as an Asics Kyano into a neutral shoe or racing flat.
 The body has got used to that nice big arch.
 Take it a way and you run the risk of a calf tear or tendon overload.
 A better option is to go for a mildly controlled shoe such as an Asics DS trainer or Asics 2000 first then go to a neutral shoe.

 Transitioning from a stable neutral shoe such as a Brookes Glycerine to a 0 pitch or low pitch shoe.
 Your body has got well adjusted to this height from the ground.
-If you are unflexible or sit at a desk all day you run the risk of tearing your calf or straining your Achilles tendon if you suddenly remove that heel pitch.
+If you are unflexible or sit at a desk all day you run the risk of calf pain or injury like tearing your calf or straining your Achilles tendon if you suddenly remove that heel pitch.
 Consider dropping a few mm before going to zero.